 We run the water tanks into the pool when it rains, because once the tanks fill up, any excess water that could have gone in there is lost.
 So run it into the pool and then after a while, let the tanks fill up.
 (This is assuming you don’t have enough vessels to catch and store water, then the pool may as well benefit.)

-That’s my tips and what we as a household do to try to reduce our water consumption.
-Please let me know what you think of these ideas, and also if you have some great tips for me, I’d love to hear about it <3
+Guys and gals, water recycling is not for sissies!
+It can me time consuming (the laundry is the worst), but we’re in crisis mode!
+I would implore you all to do what you can, save, recycle…any and everything!
+These are just my simple tips and what we as a household do to try to reduce our water consumption.
+Please let me know what you think of these ideas, and also if you have some good water recycling tips for me!